CoroamaLarisa/CoroamaLarisa/README.md

 - 👋 Hi, I’m @CoroamaLarisa
 - 👀 I’m interested in OOP and AI
-- 📫 How to reach me coroama.larisagabriela@yahoo.ro
+- 📫 How to reach me coroama.larisagabriela@gmail.com

 <!---
 CoroamaLarisa/CoroamaLarisa is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.